petmemain/guidelines/2016Rulebook.md

 **Event Director** - The person solely responsible for the how the event is organized and run.

+**Hard Reset** - If a match was played and is needed to be fully restarted, a hard reset may be put in place.
+All settings and specifics of the game will be erased.

 **Round-Robin (RR)** - A tournament style where each competing team or player plays against all other competitors regardless of winning or losing until all competitors have played against each-other.

 **Single Elimination (SE)** - A tournament style where a single-loss eliminates the competing team or player from the bracket.

+**Soft Reset** - If a match was played more than 3 seconds (out of game), but is needed to be reset, all settings and specifics of the game may be kept in-place, with the game restarting.

 **Start Time** - The date and time of the event or tournament.